SAP-samples/btp-s4hana-nocode-extension/create-application/develop/README.md

    <img src="./images/ba_title.png" width="550px">

-11. Find the text field in the UI canvas in the center of your screen and choose **x** to remove this component.
+11. Find the text field in the UI canvas in the center of your screen and choose the trash can icon to remove this component.

    <img src="./images/ba_removeTextField.png" width="250px">